dart-archive/usage/readme.md

 ## For web apps

-In order to use this library as a web app, import the `usage_html.dart` library and instantiate the `AnalyticsHtml` class.
+To use this library as a web app, import the `usage_html.dart` library and instantiate the `AnalyticsHtml` class.

 ## For command-line apps

-In order to use this library as a command-line app, import the `usage_io.dart` library and instantiate the `AnalyticsIO` class.
+To use this library as a command-line app, import the `usage_io.dart` library and instantiate the `AnalyticsIO` class.

 Note, for CLI apps, the usage library will send analytics pings asynchronously.
 This is useful it that it doesn't block the app generally.
 It does have one